aiven/devportal/docs/products/cassandra/howto/zdm-proxy.rst

     wget https://github.com/datastax/zdm-proxy/releases/download/v2.1.0/zdm-proxy-linux-amd64-v2.1.0.tgz
     tar xf zdm-proxy-linux-amd64-v2.1.0.tgz

+Check if the binary has been downloaded successfully using ``ls`` in the relevant directory.
 You can expect to receive output similar to the following:

 .. code-block:: bash

-    [john.doe@localhost zdm]$ ls
     LICENSE  zdm-proxy-linux-amd64-v2.1.0.tgz  zdm-proxy-v2.1.0

 Run ZDM Proxy